 Trail and error

-In fact it is rather difficult to describe a red rose to a blind person.
+It is rather difficult to describe a red rose to a blind person.

 Guidance and social cohesion

-The other reason is very interesting.
-Information will not be revealed that is already known by you or others in your direct environment.
+Guidance from the spirit world is only sometimes forthcoming.
+It can stop.
+There are usually two reasons for this.
+If you did not act on your last revelation, the guide or ancestor might feel ignored and not bother to give you more information.
+The other reason is fascinating.
+Spirit guidance will not reveal information if you or others in your immediate surroundings already know it.
 The reason is that we are not to be islands.
-For the sake of social cohesion we need to interact and help one another and talk to one another about our experiences.
-There is a basic law that we are not here to help ourselves but to help others.
-That means we also need to ask and receive help from others.
+For social cohesion, we need to interact, help, and talk to one another about our experiences.
+There is a fundamental law that we are not here to help ourselves but to help others.
+That means we also need to ask for and receive help from others.

-If you ask specific information that no one is likely to know like what your spirit name is, or your song to call your ancestors, or the coloured beads and attire you should wear, then the information is directly forthcoming.
-It is only your inability to hear that stands it the way of reception.
+If we could help ourselves exclusively, we would all become islands to ourselves and destroy the social order.
+Suppose you ask for specific information that no one is likely to know, like your spirit name.
+Or your song to call your ancestors or the coloured beads and attire you should wear.
+In that case, the information is directly forthcoming.
+If you keep asking, you cannot hear.
+Listening is needed to hear.

 Observation vs Belief